grahamlittlephd/international-society-for-tractography/content/en/ist_conference.md

 The mornings will feature keynote lectures, short oral presentations, and poster sessions, while the afternoons will be dedicated to interactive workshops tackling key challenges in tractography.

 To ensure a highly interactive and engaging atmosphere, the conference will be limited to 150 participants.
-Registration will be open to all members so make sure to become a member to stay up to the date for details on, registration, and abstract submission in early 2025.
+Registration will be open to all members so make sure to become a member below to stay up to the date for details on, registration, and abstract submission in early 2025.

 {{< /brick_wide >}}